 All parrots can get worms, even with good husbandry.
 However, the risk of worms can be minimized with preventative deworming treatment, even if a parrot isn’t showing symptoms.

 Roundworms and tapeworms live in the digestive tract of parrots.
 Birds can also get worms that target the gizzard, respiratory tract, and eyes (under the nictating membrane and lacrimal ducts).

 Worms are often due to exposure to infected birds’ feces, contaminated food or water, and playing in the soil.
 Indoor parrots that live alone are at less risk of worms but remain vulnerable.

 Worms shouldn’t be ignored.
 Left to grow and multiply, worms deprive the body of nutrients, leaving them malnourished, weak, and vulnerable to severe illness.

 Some worms that infest birds are zoonotic, meaning they can be passed between parrots and humans.
-If a parrot has worms, always wear gloves when handling and cleaning its cage.

 Do Parrots Need Worming?

 Parrots should be dewormed.
 If you buy a parrot from a pet store or breeder, check if it has been wormed before bringing it home so you know how to proceed.

 You should quarantine a new parrot, even if it has been wormed.
 The parrot will have been surrounded by other animals, putting it at risk of parasites, illnesses, and diseases.